jdm64/saphyr/README.md

 `pacman -S make llvm boost clang`

+### Other Linux ###

+Install the LLVM development headers / runtime libraries and python3 for your Linux distribution.
+If your distribution doesn't have flexc++/bisonc++ then you can use the `jdm64/saphyr` docker image to build the frontend by running:

+`sudo docker run --rm -v "$PWD":/usr/src/saphyr -w /usr/src/saphyr jdm64/saphyr make frontend`

+NOTE: On Fedora you must disable SELinux (`sudo -c "setenforce 0"`) or you will get a permission error.

 ## Build Instructions ##

 Run `make` in the root directory and it will build the compiler binary `saphyr`.